 Daughter of Earth

-This gritty autobiographical novel recreates the amazing life story of an American working class woman.
-Revered writer and activist Agnes Smedley worked to advance the cause of human justice on three continents as a writer and political activist.
-Here, she relives in fictionalized form her first 33 years—growing up on the wrong side of the tracks; discovering double standards of class, race, and sex among East Coast intellectuals; facing false espionage charges; and maintaining her independence through two tormented marriages.
+A novelization of the life of Agnes Smedley, who worked to advance the cause of human rights as a writer and political activist.
+Here, she relives growing up on the wrong side of the tracks in small southwestern towns; discovering double standards of class, race, and sex among East Coast intellectuals; facing false espionage charges; and maintaining her independence through two tormented marriages.